What is Agility?

 Who teaches the class?

 Laura Wyllie is a member of the APDT UK with approximately 20 years of dog training experience.
 Over the years she has lived with a variety of breeds, from small fluffy ones to 40kg Shepherds.
 Laura has worked with a variety of breeds throughout the years, as well as experienced lots of training disciplines including obedience, flyball, agility, heelwork to music, rally and scentwork.
 She became an accredited Canines Hoopers UK instructor in 2017.
+Find out more about Laura and her class assistants on our "Team" page!

 Can my dog join a class?